jozu-ai/kitops/docs/src/docs/use-cases.md

 ### Deployment

 Adding the `challenger` tag to a ModelKit was a trigger in our team for the DevOps group to know that it was ready to deploy to production.
 They would take the serialized model from the ModelKit and ready it for deployment via our pipelines.
-For small infrequently changing models that would usually mean wrapping it in a container.
-For larger and more iterative models we typically use a Kubernetes `init` container linked to the serialized model file stored in a safe location in production (this makes iterations on the model faster, but requires more controls to ensure the model changes are properly tested).
+This may mean putting the model into a container, but it may mean using an init container, a sidecar, entrypoint, or post-start hooks.

 Once the model was deployed and validated in production the ModelKit for the model that was previously tagged `champion` would be retagged to `rollback`, and the ModelKit for the `challenger` would be retagged to `champion`.
 These changes were part of our deployment automation and ensured that we were always ready to quickly redeploy the `rollback` model in case something catastrophic happened in production withe current `champion`.